 Non-graphics settings worth changing before you race

 Difficulty: Forza Horizon 6 ships with 9 difficulty tiers from Tourist to Unbeatable, plus individual driving assist toggles.
 The game rewards harder difficulty settings with more credits per race.
-The Average tier is described as the intended baseline experience, but spending time here before your first race is worth it.
+The Average tier is the intended baseline experience, but spending time here before your first race is worth it.

 Audio Output: Set this to match your actual hardware.
 Headphone mode and speaker mode process audio differently, and running the wrong one noticeably degrades the engine sound mix.